Tucker Fisk: Atlanta Falcons

-Fisk signed with the Atlanta Falcons as an undrafted free agent.
+On May 16, 2022, Fisk signed with the Atlanta Falcons as an undrafted free agent.
 On January 9, 2023, Fisk signed a futures/reserve contract with the Falcons.
 He made his NFL debut for the Falcons in Week 7 of the 2023 season.
 He was signed to the active roster on December 23.

 On May 22, 2024, Fisk was released by the Falcons.

 Los Angeles Chargers

 On August 14, 2024, Fisk signed with the Los Angeles Chargers.
 He was waived on August 27, and re-signed to the practice squad.
-He was promoted to the active roster on November 9.
+Fisk was promoted to the active roster on November 9.
+He made nine appearances (five starts) for Los Angeles, recording seven receptions for 39 yards.

 On April 21, 2025, Fisk re-signed with the Chargers.
+In 10 appearances (seven starts) for the team, he logged two receptions for 19 scoreless yards.
+On December 8, Fisk was placed on injured reserve due to an ankle injury.
+He was activated on January 10, 2026, ahead of the team's Wild Card matchup against the New England Patriots.